What is PISA?

 What have we learned from PISA?

-The results from PISA 2015 were released on 6 December 2016.
-The main focus was on science.
+The results from PISA 2018 were released in December 2019.
+The main focus was on reading.
 The national reports for England, Wales and Northern Ireland can be found here.

 If you have any questions on any aspect of the study, please do not hesitate to contact the PISA Support Team.